-- Regarding the installation of land-side impermeable walls surrounding Units 1-4 (a subsidy project of the Ministry of Economy, Trade and Industry), preparation for freezing was completed on February 9, 2016. - For closure of the land-side impermeable walls, freezing will be advanced in the following three stages to ensure steady freezing with no leakage of contaminated water from buildings: - ✓ Stage 1: (Phase 1) "Whole sea side," "part of the north side" and "preceding frozen parts of the mountain side (parts with difficulty in freezing due to large intervals between frozen pipes, etc.)" will be frozen simultaneously.
+- Regarding the installation of land-side impermeable walls surrounding Units 1-4 (a subsidy project of the Ministry of Economy, Trade and Industry), preparation for freezing was completed on February 9, 2016. - For the scope of Stage 1: (Phase 1), freezing started from March 31. - The underground temperature has decreased to 0°C or lower in approx. 90% of the freezing scope. - Difference in underground water levels was identified between inside and outside of the impermeable walls except for part of the freezing scope. - After starting the freezing operation, the water level of the Unit 1seawater pipe trench had been increased by inflow of underground water due to an unconfirmed effect, and water pumping was started from April 30. - ✓ Stage 1: (Phase 1) "Whole sea side," "part of the north side" and "preceding frozen parts of the mountain side (parts with difficulty in freezing due to significant intervals between frozen pipes, etc.)" will be frozen simultaneously.

-(Phase 2) Remaining parts on the mountain side will be frozen except the "unfrozen parts" of Stage 1 when the effect of sea-side impermeable walls begins to emerge.
+(Phase 2) The remaining parts on the mountain side will be frozen except the "unfrozen parts" of Stage 1 when the effect of sea-side impermeable walls begins to emerge.